frien-star/CISC-179/Python Coding/Data Memory.md

 * ```python
   print(hex(id(the variable's name)[Index number]))
   ```
-  * Index number: Specically indexes a character in the variable/string
+  * Index number: Specically indexes a character in the variable/string (Optional to include)